Virgin Killer: Cover photo

 Looking at that picture today makes me cringe.
 It was done in the worst possible taste.
 Back then I was too immature to see that.
 Shame on me—I should have done everything in my power to stop it.
 The record company came up with the idea, I think.
 The lyrics incidentally were a take-off on Kiss, whom we had just supported on a tour.
 I was fooling around and played the riff of the song in the rehearsal room and spontaneously improvised 'cause he's a virgin killer!' trying to do a more or less way-off-the-mark Paul Stanley impersonation.
 Klaus immediately said 'that's great!
 You should do something with it.'
 Then I had the unenviable task of constructing a meaningful set of lyrics around the title, which I actually managed to do to some degree.
 But the song has a totally different meaning from what people would assume at first.
 Virgin Killer is none other than the demon of our time, the less compassionate side of the societies we live in today—brutally trampling upon the heart and soul of innocence.

-In 2008, photographer Michael von Gimbut emphasized that he, his wife, the model's mother, sister, and three female assistants had been present during the shooting and stated: "Back then, we loved and protected children and did not sleep with them."
+In 2008, photographer Michael von Gimbut emphasized that he, his wife, the girl's mother, sister, and three female assistants had been present during the shooting and stated: "Back then, we loved and protected children and did not sleep with them."

 The cover generated controversy: the album could only be sold sealed in black plastic in several countries and the cover was replaced in some countries with an alternative cover art depicting the band members.
-The original is named in various "worst album cover" lists: Cracked magazine online named it the No. 1 "Worst Album Cover of All-Time", while Gigwise.com lists it as No. 1 on its March 2008 "The 50 Most Controversial Album Covers of All Time!" list.
+The original is named in various "worst album cover" lists: Cracked named it the No. 1 "Worst Album Cover of All-Time", while Gigwise lists it as No. 1 on its March 2008 "The 50 Most Controversial Album Covers of All Time!" list.
 It was named by UGO Networks as one of the "Weirdest Album Covers" and placed No. 6 on the "All-Time Worst Album Covers" list made by two.one.five magazine.